 Why Bleach Trumps Vinegar: The Best Way to Clean Your HVAC Drain Line

-- 5 min read
+- 6 min read

+If your system keeps tripping the float switch, you see water in the pan, or it backs up more than once, it’s time for a proper drain line clean-out and system check.
 Maintaining a clean and efficient HVAC system is crucial for indoor comfort and air quality, and one often-overlooked aspect of this maintenance is keeping the drain line clear.
 Over time, algae, mold, and other contaminants can build up in the drain line, leading to clogs and potential water damage.
 While some homeowners swear by vinegar as a DIY solution for cleaning drain lines, there's a more effective option: bleach.
 Here's why bleach is the superior choice and how to use it safely and effectively in your HVAC system.
-How to Spot a Clogged AC Drain Line

 Not sure if your HVAC drain line is due for some attention?
 While some of the latest systems (think the kind with more bells and whistles than a Swiss Army knife) come loaded with sensors to let you know something’s up, older units aren’t quite as chatty.
 Instead, you’ll need to play detective.
 Watch for these common red flags: